-More than anything, I love sitting silently and meditating with my cats.
+I love being with my cats.
+But more than anything, I love meditating with cats.

-By meditating with your cat not only do you get to feel so much closer to them, you also get to soak-up those Zen-like qualities that cats possess.
+By meditating with your cat not only do you get to feel so much closer to them, you also soak-up those Zen-like qualities that cats possess.

-Let me show you how I meditate with my cat, and some other mindfulness ideas for pet owners.
+Let me show you how I meditate with my cats, and some other mindfulness ideas for pet owners.

 More Ideas For Mindfulness With Animals